tliron/prudence/TUTORIAL.md

 interfaces.

-Prudence will automatically restart itself if any of the dependent files (JavaScript source code or others, such as includes) are changed.
+Prudence will automatically restart itself if any of the dependent files (JavaScript source code or others, such as loaded/included files) are changed.
 To do this it "watches" these files using filesystem services.
 To turn this feature off run Prudence with the `--watch=false` flag.
 Note that restarting the server(s) does *not* delete any cached representations, even if you're using the in-memory cache backend.